OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/steering-minutes.md

 Reminder: Month 18 is the end of the first Reporting Period, and thus a hard deadline.
 All deliverables due by this date must be finished for mid-February so that they can be looked over.

+After a round table, it seems all unfinished deliverables are being taken care of and will be finished in due time.

 ## Publications